pure-data/externals-howto/README.rst

 the counter method
 ------------------

-When triggered, the counter value should be sent to the outlet and afterwards be incremented by 1.
+When triggered, the counter's value should be sent to the outlet and afterwards be incremented by 1.

 ::